Our Families Fund – Supporting Families to be Active Together will invest in projects that deliver what families really want and need.

-We want everyone in England regardless of age, background or level of ability to feel able to engage in sport and physical activity – and we need a sport sector that welcomes everyone, meets their needs, treats them as individuals and values them as customers.
+We want everyone in England regardless of age, background or level of ability to feel able to engage in sport and physical activity – and need a sport sector that welcomes everyone, meets their needs and treats them as individuals.

 Why are families important?